elixir-europe/rdmkit/pages/tool_assembly/molgenis_assembly.md

 ### FAIR data sharing

 Make your data findable, interoperable, accessible, reusable (FAIR).
-MOLGENIS aims to make  data sharing and re-use should easy.
-MOLGENIS enables you to quickly create explorers for your data sets and variables to the outside world while preventing exposure of (sensitive) data values using the fine-grained permission system.
+MOLGENIS aims to make data sharing and re-use easy.
+MOLGENIS enables you to quickly create explorers for your datasets and variables to the outside world while preventing exposure of (sensitive) data values using the fine-grained permission system.
 Example: http://www.palgaopenbaredatabank.nl

 ### Secure access